-Shot peening is one of the surface strengthening processes, and its process is relatively simple compared to other surface modification methods, but its effects are significant.
+Shot peening is a surface strengthening process that is relatively simple compared to other surface modification methods, but its effects are significant.
 It is used in various industries, including aerospace, locomotives, automobiles, and others.

-After shot peening, the structure of the surface layer of the material changes, the grains are refined, the dislocation density and the lattice distortion increase, and finally a high residual compressive stress is formed.
+As a result of shot peening, the surface layer of the material undergoes structural changes.
+The grains become finer, the dislocation density and lattice distortion increase, and a high residual compressive stress is formed.
 This residual stress significantly improves the material’s fatigue resistance and fatigue life, as well as its strength, hardness, resistance to stress corrosion, and high-temperature oxidation properties.

 I. Materials for testing